JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

     sourceSets {
         commonMain {
             dependencies {
-                // kotlinx.coroutines will be available in all source sets implementation(libs.kotlinx.coroutinesCore)
+                // kotlinx.coroutines is available in all source sets implementation(libs.kotlinx.coroutinesCore)
             }
         }
         androidMain {
-            dependencies {}
+            dependencies {
+                // Place for Android-specific dependencies
             }
+        }
         iosMain {
             dependencies {
-                // SQLDelight will be available only in the iOS source set, but not in Android or common implementation(sqldelight.nativeDriver)
+                // SQLDelight is available only in the iOS source set,
+                // but not in Android or common implementation(sqldelight.nativeDriver)
             }
-        }
-        wasmJsMain {
-            dependencies {}
         }
     }
 }